User testing case study: Aligner

-In these case study blog posts we examine companies using our platform to achieve their user testing goals.
+In these case study blog posts, we examine companies using our platform to achieve their user testing goals.
 Last time we took a look at how Linqvist used Sharewell to acquire customer feedback.
 Having created complicated rules to find suitable testers proved to be successful as Linqvist had a prolific moderated test.
-You can read about it here.

 Not all user tests have these complications.
-Aligner set out to test the user flow of their new prototype and the test yielded great results as well.
-This blog post is about the unmoderated test that they ran on our platform.
+Aligner set out to test the user flow of their new prototype, and the test also yielded great results.
+This blog post is about the unmoderated test they ran on our platform.

 About Aligner.io and their test creating process

 Aligner.io offers online software that allows users to manage documents and content in multiple languages as well as help them translate texts.
 Aligner simplifies the translation progress by making it 10 times faster than the traditional way of translating.

 Options include machine and human translation, with the compatibility of adding texts straight from Google Docs and/or Microsoft Word.

 Aligner contacted our team to run tests on their new prototype.
 The main goal of the test was to see the user flow and understand how users interpret and use different functions.
 The test followed the steps taken by test users and how easy it was for them to get from point A to point B.

 Behind the scenes, it was essential for us to see if Aligner had any problems creating the test in the first place.
 Basically, we were testing ourselves through Aligner also.

 The test-creating process turned out to run without problems.
 As Aligner created their test with great ease, we could verify that our platform was simple to use, especially for companies that don’t run user tests regularly.
 The test itself consisted of over 10 tasks, which testers had to complete.